grafana/azure-data-explorer-datasource/cypress/README.md

 ## Troubleshooting

 If you run into issues while following these steps, and especially if you already had the plugin installed and built from before, try removing the `node_modules` and `dist` folder and repeating steps 2 and 3.

+Finally, if you have results inconsistent locally and on drone, and if you have permissions, you can check the CI generated mp4: go to google cloud console, select grafanalabs-global project, go to Cloud Storage, plugin-ci bucket and search for the plugin name and the PR number.
+Finally check the artifacts to see the video executing the e2e tests.